In all publications based on the public HSC-SSP data, the following text should be included:

 This paper makes use of software developed for the Large Synoptic Survey Telescope.
 We thank the LSST Project for making their code available as free software at http://dm.lsst.org

-This paper is based [in part] on data collected at the Subaru Telescope and retrieved from the HSC data archive system, which is operated by Subaru Telescope and Astronomy Data Center (ADC) at National Astronomical Observatory of Japan.
+This paper is based [in part] on data collected at the Subaru Telescope and retrieved from the HSC data archive system, which is operated by the Subaru Telescope and Astronomy Data Center (ADC) at National Astronomical Observatory of Japan.
 Data analysis was in part carried out with the cooperation of Center for Computational Astrophysics (CfCA), National Astronomical Observatory of Japan.
+The Subaru Telescope is honored and grateful for the opportunity of observing the Universe from Maunakea, which has the cultural, historical and natural significance in Hawaii.

 We have a number of technical papers describing the key components of the hardware, software and survey itself.
 The following paper should be cited where appropriate: